 St. Thomas Episcopal is the only Episcopal church

 in Falls City, but it is by no means new.
 Located at 16th and

 essentially the same location since 1868.
+See the History Link

-See the history link at the top of the page for more details.
+at the top of the page for more details.
 With such a long tenure, it

-is not surprising that our services have much of
+is not surprising that our services have so much tradition in them.

-tradition in them, but our outlook to the future is modern in concept but traditional in
+Our outlook to the future is modern in concept but traditional in

 The parishes of the Episcopal Church are

 elected by the congregation, and they in turn locate and hire a

-rector The Vestry is made up of a Senior Warden, A Junior Warden,
+rector.
+The Vestry is made up of a Senior Warden, A Junior Warden,

-and a number of vestry members.
+and a number of Vestry members.
 How many members depends on the size

 High Church Episcopal services resemble Roman